UjuEmmanuella/Customer-Segmentation-with-RFM-Analysis-Identifying-High-Value-Shoppers-with-MicrosoftExcel/README.md

 # 📊 RFM Analysis for Customer Segmentation: Identifying High-Value Shoppers using Microsoft Excel

 This repository houses key files and documentation for ShopLeft Mall Customer Segmentation Project .
-You can find the comprehensive report and in-depth documentation on Medium. [here](https://medium.com/@UjuEmmanuella/rfm-analysis-in-excel-a-complete-guide-to-customer-segmentation-a0518ccf094c).
+You can find the comprehensive report and in-depth documentation on Medium [here](https://medium.com/@UjuEmmanuella/rfm-analysis-in-excel-a-complete-guide-to-customer-segmentation-a0518ccf094c).

 ### 🔍 Project Overview